George Floyd protests in Utah: Provo

 A small car caravan organized by Utah County Against Police Brutality raised awareness on May 30 for George Floyd and Bernardo Palacios, the latter of whom was killed by Salt Lake City Police on May 23.
 Later that afternoon evening, between "dozens" and "hundreds" of protesters demonstrated in front of the Provo Police Department building downtown.

 On the night of June 29, a man in an SUV was shot while moving an SUV through a crowd of protesters at the intersection of University Avenue and Center Street.
 Police said that the driver was shot and that his wounds were not life-threatening.
 The driver of the SUV was not charged and three protesters were arrested in connection with a shooting and Provo protest, one was accused of attempted aggravated murder, aggravated assault, rioting and threatening the use of a weapon in a fight, the other was accused of obstruction of justice and rioting.
 Later a third man was arrested and charged with aggravated assault and riot.
+In June 2026, Jesse Taggart received a 15-year to life sentence for his role in the Provo unrest.